 Spallina then directed Candice to send over the Legacy Account checkbooks, credit cards, etc. to Janet Craig (“Craig”) at Oppenheimer and that she would now be paying the expenses, replacing the recently fired Walker.
 Craig stated that the funds had been unfrozen by Legacy to Spallina and she would now be paying the expenses.
 That only later was it learned that the Legacy Bank funds were not paying the expenses but that somehow the funds were now coming out of school trust funds of Petitioner’s children, trusts that Spallina had not shown Petitioner and therefore he had to get them from Craig.
 That all these actions were directed by Spallina, who had told Petitioner at that time not to worry that the expenses were covered in the estate plans and trusts for the children and it would take a few weeks before they were funded and there would be no discontinuity in the monthly expenses as Simon and Shirley had planned for the special circumstances of Petitioner’s family, as fully defined in the Petition.
-That Spallina is now claiming that there is no money in the estates and telling Petitioner he will receive virtually nothing and that he is executing a foreclosure on Simon’s grandchildren’s home in another complete fraud and hoax, as more fully defined in the Petition.
-There is now virtually no money left in the school trust funds and at the burn rate of the living expenses for the children and their school expenses being depleted for these, one can see the calamity this will cause Petitioner in a few weeks.
-This is quite to the opposite of what Simon and Shirley intended for Petitioner and Petitioner’s children, as the children will not be able to attend the school funds were provided for or eat in a few days, if actions are not taken instantly by this Court to protect and preserve the assets and beneficiaries.
-Petitioner Exhibits herein a recent letter from Janet Craig of Oppenheimer describing the emergency this presents to the beneficiaries caused by Spallina with scienter, as Exhibit 3.
+That Spallina is now claiming that there is no money in the estates and telling Petitioner he will receive virtually nothing in inheritance and is further executing a foreclosure on the Petitioner’s children’s home in another complete Fraud and Hoax, as more fully defined in the Petition, Section “XIII.
+THREATENED FORECLOSURE ON SIMON'S GRANDCHILDREN'S HOME BYSIMON'S ESTATE POST MORTEM”, Pages 52-55.
+There is now virtually no money left in the school trust funds and at the burn rate of the living expenses for the children and their school expenses being depleted for these, one can see the calamity this will cause Petitioner and his family in a few days, the children will be forced out of the school and without necessary and fundamental living expenses.
+This is quite to the opposite of what Simon and Shirley intended for Petitioner and Petitioner’s children, if actions are not taken instantly by this Court to protect and preserve the assets and Beneficiaries.
+Petitioner Exhibits herein a recent letter from Janet Craig of Oppenheimer describing the emergency this presents to Petitioner and his family caused by Spallina with scienter, as Exhibit 3.
 As with Craig, Yates recently became aware that the funds for school and living expenses are almost wholly exhausted by Spallina and that her legal bill for problems almost wholly created by Spallina were being paid from these school accounts and this is truly an uncompromising position.
 That Spallina was not even paying legal costs encumbered by Petitioner and Petitioner’s children caused by his failures, including but far from limited to,

-the lost/suppressed Simon Trust and need for counsel caused by his failures to maintain a clear path to the beneficiaries interest in the Policy,
+the lost/suppressed Simon Trust and need for counsel caused by his failures to maintain a clear path to the beneficial interest in the Policy,

 two sets of lawyers needed, independent counsel for Petitioner and a separate counsel for Petitioner’s children, due to the conflicting beneficial interests created by the lost Simon Trust and the costs to legally analyze the SAMR scheme they concocted to replace such “lost” or suppressed trust,